tc39/proposal-explicit-resource-management/README.md

 ### `await using` Declarations and `null` or `undefined` Values

 This proposal has opted to ignore `null` and `undefined` values provided to `await using` declarations.
-This is similar to the behavior of `using` in the original [Explicit Resource Management][using] proposal, which also allows `null` and `undefined`, as well as C#, which also allows `null`,.
-One primary reason for this behavior is to simplify a common case where a resource might be optional, without requiring duplication of work or needless
+This is consistent with the proposed behavior for the `using` declarations in this proposal.
+Like in the sync case, this allows simplifying a common case where a resource might be optional, without requiring duplication of work or needless
 allocations:

 ```js